 There are several problems that people face due to smoking some get affected early and some at an older age.
 It does not make a difference if you smoke a pack a day or more!
 Smoking costs health!

-- Heart disease – Smoking increases the risk of heart attacks in smokers as compared to non smokers.
-When tobacco smoke goes in there are a number of things that it does to your heart. a) It damages the lining of arteries and builds up fatty material which causes the artery to narrow down and puts the heart at a higher risk of a n Heart Attack. b) Smoke reduces the amount oxygen in blood and doubles the work of the heart in pumping oxygen that the body requires. c) Smoking also causes the blood to clot which can cause a heart attack.
+- Heart disease – Smoking increases the risk of heart attacks in smokers as compared to non-smokers.
+When tobacco smoke goes in there are a number of things that it does to your heart. a) It damages the lining of arteries and builds up fatty material which causes the artery to narrow down and puts the heart at a higher risk of a Heart Attack. b) Smoke reduces the amount oxygen in blood and doubles the work of the heart in pumping oxygen that the body requires. c) Smoking also causes the blood to clot which can cause a heart attack.

 - Sexual problems – Smoking can also cause Erectile Dysfunction (ED) in Men also commonly known as IMPOTENCE.
 Since smoking reduces the blood supply in the blood vessels it also reduces the supply of blood in the penis thus resulting in erectile problems.

 - Rheumatoid arthritis – Rheumatoid arthritis (RA) is a disease where the body’s immune system mistakenly attacks the joints.
-It can be caused by Genetics or environmental factors.
+It can be caused by genetics or environmental factors.
 Smoking Triggers the faulty immune in the body and causes higher risks for ED.

 - Infertility – The number of cigarettes you smoke in a day puts you at a higher risk of Fertility problems.
 Smoking damages the DNA of eggs and sperms, pregnancy complications and birth defects increases if you smoke during pregnancy, it also affects the development of female fetus ovaries, it increases the chance of miscarriage and women who smoke have menopause nearly two years earlier.

 - Osteoporosis – Smoking reduces Bone density and puts a person at a higher risk of fractures; smokers are at a greater risk of hip fractures than non-smokers even Exposure to second-hand smoking during youth also increases the risk of developing low bone mass.
-Smoking reduces the production of OSTEOBLASTS ( bone forming cells) which results in making of less bones, decreases the absorption of calcium, and also breaks down estrogen which is important maintain strong skeleton
+Smoking reduces the production of OSTEOBLASTS ( bone forming cells) which results in making of less bones, decreases the absorption of calcium, and also breaks down estrogen which is important to maintain strong skeleton

 How does smoking reduce life span?